 With a population at just over one million, San Jose ranks as America’s 10th largest city, but you’d never guess that from its look and feel.
 Its family-friendly suburbs are still quiet and low key, while downtown is vibrant without feeling frenetic.
 The convenient proximity of Mineta San Jose International Airport puts downtown squarely in the descent path of arriving flights, which rules out the dense clusters of lofty spires common to other big cities.
 San Jose’s easily walkable downtown is centered around Plaza de Cesar Chavez.
 While the horizontal rather than vertical growth has made it more a city of cozy neighborhoods with sun-filled, tree-lined streets, the vibrant cultural, dining and entertainment scenes befit a hub catering to the needs of a creative, cosmopolitan and highly educated population drawn here from all over the world.

-Creative, educated people demand a vibrant cultural life, and in recent years they’ve stimulated the local emergence of all the pieces that requires.
-The San Jose Museum of Art may be only slightly over 40 years old, for example, but it boasts an eye-catching collection of contemporary art.
+Creative, educated people demand a vibrant cultural life, and they’ve stimulated the local emergence of all the pieces that requires.
+The San Jose Museum of Art boasts an eye-catching collection of contemporary art.
 Opera San Jose consistently showcases some of the nation’s finest young singers on its stage, while San Jose Stage and City Lights Theatre Company bring theatrical drama to life.
 In the way of museums, The Tech Museum of Innovation and the Rosicrucian Egyptian Museum span the gamut between our latest technology and one of the world’s oldest civilizations, while the beautiful and bizarre Winchester Mystery House remains a perennially popular attraction.